WeronikaCzepiela/to-do-list/README.md

 ## Description

-The web application allows you to create your own to do list.
+The web application allows you to create your own 'to do' list.
 The entire site is available in Polish and English - depending on the user's choice.
 The form allows the user to add a new task.
 Then a new block appears with the previously entered content.
 Clicking on a given block crosses out the text and changes the color of the block.
 This suggests that the task has been completed.
 You can also click the trash can icon.
 Then the task completely disappears from the list.
 The created task list is saved in memory and is available unchanged when the page is refreshed.
 In addition, at the bottom of the web page there are references to the author's accounts of the page.